 If you syndicate content from other sources, it’s important to customize it to suit your audience and tone.
 Simply reposting or copying content from other websites without providing any unique perspective or value to your audience is likely to result in penalties for duplicate content.

-In conclusion, duplicate content is a perilous threat that can harm your website’s visibility, credibility, and authority.
+Technically duplicate content is a perilous threat that can harm your website’s visibility, credibility, and authority.
 However, with the right strategies, you can skillfully avoid the risks and reap the benefits of original, high-quality content.
-By creating unique content, utilizing canonical tags, repurposing content thoughtfully, verifying for duplicate content, using proper citation and linking techniques, and customizing syndicated content, you can ensure that you are not unwittingly publishing indistinguishable content.
+By creating unique content, utilizing canonical tags, repurposing content thoughtfully, verifying for multiple versions or duplicate content, using proper citation and linking techniques, and customizing syndicated content, you can ensure that you are not unwittingly publishing indistinguishable content.
 With these techniques in your arsenal, you can safeguard your website’s online image and standing and establish yourself as a dependable and authoritative source of content in your field.